RamithaHeshan33/Pahana_Edu/README.md

 1. **Register an Administrator**
    - Navigate to the registration page
    - Create your first admin account
-   - You'll receive a welcome email (if email is configured)

 2. **Login**
    - Use your registered credentials to access the admin dashboard